 To download the latest packages metadata into the approx cache, execute the following command on the standby management node.
 This action ensures that all nodes within the platform have identical packages after the software upgrade:

-ngcp-approx-cache --update --skip-all-repos --extra-debian-release bookworm --extra-ngcp-release mr13.0.1 ngcp-prepare-upgrade mr13.0.1
+ngcp-approx-cache --update --skip-all-repos --extra-debian-release bookworm --extra-ngcp-release mr13.3.1

 12.5.2.
 Prepare the upgrade (on all the nodes)